 About the Office of Graduate Student Life

-Graduate Student Life is dedicated to supporting the success of Mason graduate students by:
+Graduate Student Life is dedicated to supporting the success and well-being of Mason graduate students by:

 - Providing community-building, professional development, and personal development programs